 The term of all elected officers shall be two years except for President-Elect and Past-President, whose terms shall be for one year.
 All elected officers shall take office on January 1 of the year following their election.
 The Student Representative shall serve a one year term and shall take office at the Fall Board meeting.

 The Vice President for Policy and Legislation, the Vice President for Professional Development, the Vice President for Conferences, and the Commission and Board Representative shall be elected in even years.
-The President-Elect, and Vice Presidents for Public Information, Marketing and Membership, and Administration shall be elected in odd years.
+The President-Elect, and Vice Presidents for Public Information, Marketing and Membership, Administration, and Diversity and Equity shall be elected in odd years.

 The term of all appointed advisors shall be one year.
 All appointed advisors shall take office on January 1 or at the first board meeting after their appointment.